replikativ/mercurius/README.md

 You need to follow this basic taxonomy to qualify your user type in the configuration.

+- "testing": You are running the code in a testing or development environment.
 - "private": You are a private person and the code is not run in an institutional context.
 - "non-profit": The code is run in a non-profit entity according to your local legislation.
 - "for-profit": The code is run in a for profit entity according to your local legislation.